MA4KU2/enterprise-workflow-env/README.md

 | 🔄 **Jittered Backoff Retry** | Decorrelated exponential retry on LLM failures — no thundering herd |
 | 🗜️ **Trajectory Compressor** | Compresses long episode histories to fit token budgets |
 | 📊 **Sigmoid Grading** | Smooth scoring strictly within (0, 1) using sigmoid normalization |

 ---

+## 🔑 Zero-Cost Inference Stack

+Instead of paid OpenAI API credits, this project uses **OpenRouter** as the API gateway with free-tier models (`openai/gpt-oss-20b:free`) — keeping the entire development and testing pipeline completely free.

+The inference script is fully compatible with any OpenAI-compatible endpoint via environment variables:
+- `API_BASE_URL` — swap to any provider
+- `MODEL_NAME` — swap to any model
+- `HF_TOKEN` && `OPENAI_API_KEY`  — your API key

+---